francoism90/HVR-5500/README.md

 # Hauppauge HVR-5500 Linux DVB-C by ZZRAM
 Hauppauge WinTV-HVR-5500 Linux DVB-C support, based on patch provided by ZZRAM.

+I DO NOT OWN THIS CARD ANYMORE, PLEASE USE THIS AT YOUR OWN RISK!

 See official patch here: https://patchwork.linuxtv.org/patch/25867/

 All credits go to ZZRAM, just did a clean-up and update for Linux 4.2RC5.